Incentive Activities to Maximise Memorability

 According to the National Employee Research Survey, over 90% of employees stated that recognition at work is important to them.

-We’ve put together a list of suggestions to help you make your event a little more meaningful and much more memorable:
+We’ve put together a list of suggestions to help you make your incentive trip a little more meaningful and much more memorable:

 Start the planning process early: